 Our Chief Operating Decision Maker evaluates segment operating performance using segment operating income.
 Segment operating income is defined as GAAP operating income excluding intangible amortization and amortization of fair value step-ups of inventory and fixed assets from acquisitions completed subsequent to December 31, 2011, the impact of restructuring related inventory write-offs, impairment charges and special charges or gains.
 The Company also refers to this measure as adjusted operating income.
 The Company uses this measure because it helps management understand and evaluate the segments' core operating results and facilitate comparison of performance for determining incentive compensation achievement.
-The following table presents certain reportable segment information (in thousands):

-As of December 31, 2017 we organized our reporting structure into three segments: CIRCOR Energy ("Energy segment" or "Energy"), CIRCOR Advanced Flow Solutions ("Advanced Flow Solutions segment" or "AFS"), and CIRCOR Fluid Handling ("Fluid Handling").
+As of December 31, 2017 we had organized our reporting structure into three segments: CIRCOR Energy ("Energy segment" or "Energy"), CIRCOR Advanced Flow Solutions ("Advanced Flow Solutions segment" or "AFS"), and CIRCOR Fluid Handling ("Fluid Handling").

 Effective January 1, 2018, we realigned our businesses with end markets to simplify the business, clarify customer and channel relationships and help us exploit growth synergy opportunities across the organization.
 The new reporting segments are Energy, Aerospace & Defense and Industrial.
-The Energy segment will remain unchanged except for the addition of reliability services, a business from the Fluid Handling acquisition.
-The Aerospace & Defense segment will include the Aerospace business out of our AFS segment, as well as the Pumps Defense business of Fluid Handling.
-The Industrial segment will include the remaining portion of Fluid Handling as well as the industrial solutions and power and process businesses that were part of AFS.
+The Energy segment remains unchanged except for the addition of Reliability Services, a business from the FH acquisition.
+The Aerospace & Defense segment includes the Aerospace business out of our AFS segment, as well as the Pumps Defense business of Fluid Handling.
+The Industrial segment includes the remaining portion of Fluid Handling as well as the industrial solutions and power and process businesses (mainly control valves) that were part of AFS.
 In addition, a number of smaller product lines were realigned as part of this change to better manage and serve our customers.
-The current and prior periods are reported under the new segments.
+The current and prior periods are reported under the new segment structure.